Azure/azure-api-style-guide/openapi-style-guide.md

 ### Format

-Format must be one of the values [defined by OpenAPI][openapi-data-types] and recognized by the Azure tooling.
+Format must be one of the values [defined by OpenAPI][openapi-data-types] or recognized by the Azure tooling.

-Integer properties must specify a format of either `int32` or `int64`.

 ### Default